-In 2013 she was awarded Silver Medal in YTAMC/ Texas; Second Prize in American Protégé Competition/ NYC after which she performed in Carnegie Hall; The First Prize in New Jersey Association of Verismo Opera 2013 Annual International Vocal Competition, the Deborah Voigt Special Prize in the Marcello Giordani International Vocal Competition, Third Prize in Gerda Lissner Foundation Vocal Competition 2014, a career grant from the Licia Albanese Puccini Foundation Competition and a prize in the Giulio Gari Vocal Competition.
+She was awarded Second Prize in American Protégé Competition, leading to a performance in Carnegie Hall; First Prize in the New Jersey Association of Verismo Opera Competition, the Deborah Voigt Prize in the Marcello Giordani International Vocal Competition, Third Prize in Gerda Lissner Foundation Vocal Competition, and a career grant from the Licia Albanese Puccini Foundation Competition.